chain-ml/council/docs/source/reference/llm/llm_function.rst

 .. autoclass:: council.llm.LLMFunctionResponse

-This class wraps the LLM response along with a parsed response, providing additional access to response metadata like duration and consumptions.

 LLMFunction
 -----------

 .. autoclass:: council.llm.LLMFunction

-Represents a function that handles interactions with an LLM, including error handling and retries.
-It uses middleware to manage the requests and responses.

 Here's how you can use LLMFunction for a sample SQL generation task.